Heterohabilis/myMCP_prj/README.md

 # 🐢 Lazy Terminal

 **Lazy Terminal** is an intelligent command-line assistant that connects language models with external tools through MCP (Modular Component Protocol).
-It dynamically determines whether a query should be directly answered or passed to a registered tool, enabling seamless terminal automation and smart interaction.
+It dynamically determines whether a query should be directly answered or passed to a registered tool, enabling seamless terminal automation and smart interaction (you are lazy; it isn't).

 ---